Jose01000111/101.1-Determine-and-configure-hardware-settings/README.md

 ---
 ###🔸 Part 1: Enable/Disable Integrated Peripherals

-I rebooted and entered the BIOS/UEFI (pressed "Del" for mine).
+I rebooted and entered the BIOS/UEFI (pressed "Esc" key for mine).
 Inside the Integrated Peripherals section, I found toggles for USB controllers, network cards, and onboard audio.

 What I learned: It’s important to know how to access and control these settings outside the OS.
 Useful for troubleshooting when a device isn’t even being detected.

+Also here is what the GRUB (Bootloader) looks like:

 📸 Screenshot BIOS screen showing peripheral options.